Yellow Line (Bangkok): Northern extension

+The extension was approved in February 2021, with construction set to be completed in 2024.
+However, EBM has repeatedly denied MRTA's request to provide compensation for BEM, which may result in a cancellation of the extension if no decision has been made.
+Regardless, due to lower-than-expected passenger numbers, MRTA decided to put the extension plan on hold, as the Yellow Line needs at least 100,000 passengers per day to ensure the investment feasibility of the project.

+Southern extension

+A future extension from Samrong station across the Chao Phraya River to link with the MRT Purple Line at Rat Burana was canvassed by the OTP in the early 2010s.
+However, the current location and design of Samrong station excludes any further extension of the line west of Sukhumvit Road.

+List of stations

 Rolling stock

-BSR selected Bombardier Innovia Monorail 300 rolling stock for the MRT Yellow line.
-The BSR has announced that they will purchase 28 4-car sets to operate the MRT Yellow line.
-These trains will be manufactured by CRRC Puzhen Bombardier Transportation Systems (joint venture of Bombardier Transportation and CRRC Nanjing Puzhen) in Wuhu, Anhui, China.
-The first set has been assembled and was shipped on 4 September 2020 with delivery to Thailand at the end of September 2020.
-The first set arrived in Thailand on 1 October 2020 at Laem Chabang port with a handover ceremony attended by the Thai Prime Minister, BTSC Chairman, MRTA and Canadian Ambassador.
+BSR selected Bombardier Innovia Monorail 300 rolling stock for the Yellow line.
+The BSR announced that they would purchase 28 4-car sets to operate the Yellow line.
+The trains were manufactured by CRRC Puzhen Bombardier Transportation Systems (joint venture of Bombardier Transportation and CRRC Nanjing Puzhen) in Wuhu, Anhui, China.
+The first set was assembled and shipped on 4 September 2020 with delivery to Thailand at the end of September 2020.
+The first set arrived in Thailand on 1 October 2020 at Laem Chabang port with a handover ceremony attended by the then Prime Minister Prayut Chan-o-cha, BTSC Chairman, MRTA and Canadian Ambassador.
 Two more sets arrived in mid December 2020 for a total of 5 sets by the end of 2020.
 By July 2021, 8 sets had been delivered and were being tested.
 As of the end of October 2021, 12 sets had been delivered.
 By the end of November 2021, the BSR stated that 20 sets had been delivered with the remaining sets expected to be fully delivered by the end of March 2022.
 However, as of mid April 2022 only 26 sets had been received and were progressing undergoing testing.

-The remaining sets are expected to be delivered by July 2022.
+The remaining sets were expected to be delivered by July 2022.